wkarges/Microsoft-PowerBI-Integration/README.md

 ![assignedroles.png](images/serviceaccount/assignedroles.png)

 With your service account created, you'll need to login to Azure with it to Authorize the account.
 Then you can log back in to your admin account, navigate to App registrations -> YourPowerBI app, and finally access the Owners section.
 Add your service account as an owner of the application.
-With that done you should be able to setup the AccessToken request in the next tutorial using your service account credentials.
+With that done you should be able to setup the AccessToken POST request in the next tutorial using your service account credentials.

 ![appowners.png](images/serviceaccount/appowners.png)